EnviroDIY/ModularSensors/docs/Getting-Started/Getting-Started.md

 ```

 - Download the "ino" file for whatever example you think will be most similar to what you'll be doing.
   Put the ino into the src directory of your project.
   - Delete main.cpp in that folder.
 - Do a test build before changing the example just to make sure it compiles.
-Note: before compiling the first time, PlatformIO has to download the library and is dependencies so be patient.
+  Note: before compiling the first time, PlatformIO has to download the library and its dependencies so be patient.
   The download only happens once.
 - If the build succeeds, you're ready to move on.

 ## Modifying the Examples<!--! {#page_getting_started_examples} -->